-As of today (January 2009), a multitude of 500 mutations in 11 genes, which are necessary for the development and contraction of heart muscle cells (in units called sarcomeres), have been mapped to their respective chromosomes and isolated from members of families with HCM; (some of these mutations also exist in skeletal muscle, as well as heart muscle).
-The 11 genes presently regarded as causing HCM are known in scientific terms as: 1) beta-myosin heavy chain; 2) cardiac myosin-binding protein C; 3) cardiac troponin-T; 4) troponin I; 5) alpha-tropomyosin; 6 & 7) essential and regulatory myosin light chains; 8) actin; 9) alpha-myosin heavy chain; 10) titin; and 11) muscle LIM protein.
+As of August 2017, a multitude of 1000+ mutations in 17+ genes, which are necessary for the development and contraction of heart muscle cells (in units called sarcomeres), have been mapped to their respective chromosomes and isolated from members of families with HCM; (some of these mutations also exist in skeletal muscle, as well as heart muscle).
+The 11 most common genes presently regarded as causing HCM are known in scientific terms as: 1) beta-myosin heavy chain; 2) cardiac myosin-binding protein C; 3) cardiac troponin-T; 4) troponin I; 5) alpha-tropomyosin; 6 & 7) essential and regulatory myosin light chains; 8) actin; 9) alpha-myosin heavy chain; 10) titin; and 11) muscle LIM protein.
 In most patients, HCM is caused by the initial 3 genes on this list while the other 8 genes each account for only a small fraction of the patients.
+Additional genes and mutations responsible for HCM will undoubtedly be identified in the future since the known mutant genes account for only about 60% of the overall patient population.
 Among these genes more than 500 individual mutations have now been identified.
+In the past few years a long list of mutations have been identified and suspected to be responsible for HCM in many families, however the numbers and power of this data are still early to know if these mutations are responsible for the 40% of HCM we have yet to find solid genetic causation for.
 Indeed, this is one of the reasons HCM is widely regarded as a diverse and heterogeneous disease.
-Additional genes and mutations responsible for HCM will undoubtedly be identified in the future since the known mutant genes account for only about 70% of the overall patient population.

 Because the treatment can vary between the underlying cause of the appearance of HCM it is advised to discuss genetic testing with your doctor.
 This is acutely important if the disease is being diagnosed in a young child as many of the non-sarcomere forms of HCM have poor prognosis if not identified and treated early.